-Something's wrong if a new card causes a dramatic drop
+Something’s wrong if a new credit card and a new utility account cause a big credit score drop

 I recently opened a Wal-Mart credit card and also a new account at AT&T. My credit score has drastically dropped.
 As far as my credit card goes, I make a payment every two weeks instead of monthly.
 Can you give me tips on how I can bring my score back up? – Trudi

 Something is wrong if you have seen a drastic drop in your score while keeping your payments current.
 What you describe should have had only a minor impact.

 Let’s look at what should have happened to your credit with your new accounts.
 Typically, when you apply for a new credit card or service that requires a credit check, your credit score takes a small, temporary hit due to the hard pull of your credit report to determine if you qualify for the card or service.
 You probably expect credit card issuers to check yourcreditworthiness, but many people don’t realize that a new cellphone account comes with a credit check, too.